jabree00/cyberProjects/tutorials/hashing.md

 <h2>The Why?</h2>

 <p>We use hashes to verify the integrity of files and applications.
-If a file has been changed, even a little bit,
-the original file and the new file will produce different hashes.
+If a file has been changed, even a little bit, the original file and the new file will produce different hashes.
 Therefore, we can compare hash values to verify that the file/application hasn't been tampered with.
+NOTE: Two files can look exactly the same but produce different hash values because they are subtle differences that aren't visible to the naked eye.

 A hash is a (hopefully) unique output produced by a one-way function that takes in an input value (the original text or code) as an argument.
 This "one-way" function is great for cyber professionals because these functions cannot be reversed to identify the original text.
 The common analogy for a one-way function is that it is easy to crack an egg but much harder to undo that process.